 If you are struggling with overwhelming debt, you may be wondering how you can regain control of your financial situation.
 Filing for Chapter 7 bankruptcy may be the right option for you to obtain debt relief.

 At The Romano Law Firm, we provide empathetic, strategic bankruptcy services for couples, individuals, and small businesses in northern Ohio.
-We have been handling a wide variety of bankruptcies for more than 17 years, and we are prepared to use our knowledge and expertise to your advantage.
-During that time, we have become very familiar with the personal, emotional, and financial difficulties that bankruptcy creates for our clients, and we put a lot of time and effort into making sure you have peace of mind and healthy expectations throughout the process.
+We have been handling a wide variety of bankruptcy cases for more than 17 years, and we are prepared to use our knowledge and expertise to your advantage.
+We can help you determine if Chapter 7 or Chapter 13 bankruptcy is right for you.

-Chapter 7 bankruptcy gives you the option of liquidating your assets in order to pay off as much of your debts as possible.
-However, this form of bankruptcy does not give you the liberty of choosing which assets will be liquidated and which ones will not.
+Chapter 7 bankruptcy gives you the option of liquidating your assets in order to pay off as much of your debt as possible.
+This is a relatively simple form of bankruptcy, allowing you to discharge or "wipe out" many unsecured and some secured debts.

 You may be eligible to file for bankruptcy under Chapter 7 in Cleveland if the following are true:

-Chapter 7 bankruptcy may sound good on its face but, ultimately, it may not be right for you, either because you do not qualify or because there is a more effective way of resolving your specific debts.
+Chapter 7 bankruptcy may sound good on its face but, ultimately, it may not be right for you.
+You might not qualify, or there may be a more effective way of resolving your specific debts.
 In order to make an informed decision, you must first consult a highly skilled bankruptcy attorney with years of experience.

 At The Romano Law Firm, we are prepared to help you evaluate your options and make informed decisions about your financial future, starting with a complimentary, no-obligation case evaluation.